Monday, December 29, 2014

 A delightful, ageless movie, THE NIGHTMARE BEFORE CHRISTMAS is considered one of master director Tim Burton's cinematic treasures.
 But even though he didn't direct it, he did come up with the idea and the characters.
 This movie comes gift-wrapped with loads of macabre-filled fun and entertainment for families, not to mention there are frightening scenes to scare young viewers with its ghoulish aspects.
 This animated feature doesn't fail to fulfil its promises intended for Burton lovers seeking its iconic status, visual style and fast pace.

 The pairing of Tim Burton's designs and classic stop-motion animation, as seen in specials such as Rudolph the Red-Nosed Reindeer, combined well.
 Not only was it Burton's first full-length animated feature, but it was also the first for its director, Henry Selick.
-It opened their eyes to stop-motion animation, which led them to create other movies applying the same animation technique, such as James and the Giant Peach, Corpse Bride, Coraline and Frankenweenie.
+It opened their eyes to stop-motion animation, which led them to create other movies using the same animation technique, such as James and the Giant Peach, Corpse Bride, Coraline and Frankenweenie.

 I can't give enough thanks to Tim Burton for creating THE NIGHTMARE BEFORE CHRISTMAS.
 It is an unusual holiday classic that's dark, funny, spooky and fearfully cheerful.
 I have to watch this movie again with others by the legendary director.
 Or I like to revisit one of his old favourites like Edward Scissorhands?
 I recommend to enthusiasts of Burton and animation that this excellent work is for you to watch, and to do so will put a smile on your face!